ajaytalanki/SteamReviewAnalyzer/README.md

 In order to analyze the reviews of a given game, you must supply the App ID of the steam game.
 This can be found using a simple google search.

 ## Sentiment Scores
-The RoBERTa model produces a sentiment score for each review.
-The sentiment score contains 3 scores:
+The RoBERTa model produces a sentiment score array for each review following the format = [negative score, neutral score, positive score].

 **Positive Score:**
 Definition: The positive score represents the degree or intensity of positive sentiment expressed in the text.
 It quantifies how positive or favorable the text is.